stebix/woodnet/readme.md

 Furthermore, adoption to **light microscopic** datasets is easily conceivable since a fully planar 2D formulation is included in the package.
 Also, usage with **multiplanar microscopic** images is possible.
 For this, the triaxial formulation with a preset ordering for the typical wood anatomic cross sections may be appropriate.

+### Planned Features and Todos

+As expected with almost any software project, there are still parts under construction and there is always potential to improve.
+The following open points will be addressed in the near future:

+- [ ] Add separation between core usage and development dependencies
+- [ ] Build as PyPI package to facilitate easier deployment for users
+- [ ] Improve and expand testing and testing coverage
+- [ ] Expand documentation on readthedocs

 ### Bugs, Questions, Requests and Contributions

 If you find bugs or have general questions please do not hesitate to open an issue.
 We will gladly try to answer and improve the pipeline.